ExpiryEats/ExpiryEats/docs/source/database-manager.rst

 Insert An Item
 --------------

-This function simply adds an item to the database using its data:
+This method simply adds an item to the database using its data:

 ``Future<void> insertItem(Map<String, dynamic> itemData) async {}``